Superstring amplitudes from BCJ numerators at one loop: Structure of one-loop superstring amplitude

 Our starting point is the chiral-splitting formalism for one-loop superstring amplitudes \cite{DHoker:1988ta,DHoker:1989cxq}.
 In this formalism, one introduces an additional integration when writing the amplitude as a moduli-space integral, which will correspond in the field-theory limit to the usual loop integration.
 This additional integration achieves the holomorphic/antiholomorphic factorisation of the moduli space integrand.
 For the closed string, we have

 Here, $\tau$ is the modular parameter, to be integrated over the fundamental domain of the modular group SL${}_2(\mathbb Z)$.
 Each of the integrations over the marked points $z_{i>1}$ cover the torus parallelogram with corners at $\{0,1,\tau+1,\tau\}$, with $z_1$ fixed using translation invariance as usual.
 The integration over $\ell$ corresponds in the field-theory limit to the loop integration.
-The integrand in \eqref{eq:Ac} is factorised into chiral and anti-chiral copies.
+The integrand in \eqref{eq:Ac} is factorised into chiral and anti-chiral copies, associated to factorised external states (e.g.~$\varepsilon_i^{\mu\nu}=\epsilon_i^\mu\tilde\epsilon_i^\nu$).
 The quantity $\mathcal{I}_n(\ell)$ is our main object of study, while the chiral Koba-Nielsen factor is given by

 We define the odd Jacobi theta function as

 Similarly, for the open string we have

 where we sum over the cylinder and Moebius-strip topologies, with associated Chan-Paton colour factors $C_\text{top}$, and we integrate over the usual open-string domains for $\tau$ and the marked points $z_{i>1}$.
 We also noted that, to match standard open-string conventions, we need the substitution $\alpha'\mapsto4\,\alpha'$ in the Koba-Nielsen factor \eqref{eq:KN}.
 Comparing \eqref{eq:Ao} to \eqref{eq:Ac}, we see that there is an obvious `double copy'.
 It is no surprise that the chirally-split representation of the one-loop amplitudes is particularly well-suited to connect with advances in field theory related to the BCJ double copy \cite{Bern:2008qj,Bern:2010ue,Bern:2019prr}.
 We note that the $\ell$-integration is of Gaussian type, because of the form of the Koba-Nielsen factor \eqref{eq:KN} and of the fact that $\mathcal{I}_n(\ell)$ depends on $\ell$ polynomially.
 To avoid repetition, we refer mostly to the closed superstring in this paper, with the understanding that the same object $\cI_n$ can be imported into the open superstring.\footnote{In fact, the same object can also be imported into the heterotic string as the `supersymmetric copy'.}